-Type your admnistration password and your key will be copied on your server.
+Type your admnistration password and your key will be copied onto your server.

-On your server, edit the SSH configuration file, in order to deactivate the password authentication.
+On your server, editing the SSH configuration file to deactivate password authentication is handled by a system setting:

 sudo yunohost settings set security.ssh.port -v <new_ssh_port_number>

-For the next SSH connections, you need to add the
+For subsequent SSH connections, you need to add the

 -p option followed by the SSH port number.

 The default TLS configuration for services tends to offer good compatibility to support old devices.
 You can tune this policy for specific services like SSH and NGINX.
 By default, the NGINX configuration follows the intermediate compatibility recommendation from Mozilla.
 You can choose to switch to the 'modern' configuration which uses more recent security recommendations, but decreases compatibility, which may be an issue for your users and visitors using older devices.
 More details about compatibility can be found on this page.